 FAQs

-Why “Fortuna”?
-And what’s with the Ferris wheel?
+Why “Fortuna,” and what’s with the Ferris wheel?

 When I wanted to start a website and a business, I had a hard time thinking of a name.
 Everything I came up with was obscure, awkward, or already taken.